Eren Erdoğan

-Eren Erdoğan (born 22 May 2001) is a Turkish professional footballer who plays as a winger for Altay.
+Eren Erdoğan (born 22 May 2001) is a Turkish professional footballer who plays as a winger for Boluspor, on loan from Gaziantep.

 Career

 A youth product of Altay, Erdoğan began his senior career with them in 2019 before going on loan with Fethiyespor.
 He made his professional debut for Altay in a 2–0 Süper Lig loss to Fenerbahçe on 29 August 2021.